-We’ve treated more than 10,000 patients, and currently manage an inpatient volume averaging 500 brain injury, spinal cord injury, and stroke patients per year, more than any facility in California.
-These larger numbers of patients help provide more effective peer support programs for future patients, like you.
+We’ve treated more than 10,000 patients, and currently manage an inpatient volume averaging 700 brain injury, spinal cord injury, stroke and general rehabilitation patients per year, more than any facility in California.
+These larger numbers of patients give SCVMC Rehab the skill and expertise that can only be gained through experience.

 4. AFFILIATION AND RECOGNITION

 Strongly consider rehab programs that are teaching centers for major medical schools and have been recognized on the national or regional level for outstanding achievement related to their rehabilitation capabilities.

 We’re affiliated with Stanford University School of Medicine and serve as the primary training site for the largest Physical Medicine and Rehabilitation Residency program in California.

 5. QUICK INTERVENTION

 Early intervention is a key factor in reducing potential medical complications and promoting successful outcomes.
 Rehabilitation facilities closely connected to or within hospitals are better able to handle medical complications, allowing patients to start rehabilitation as soon as possible.

 As a hospital within a hospital, the Rehabilitation Center has immediate access to the full resources of a major medical center, including Level I Trauma.
 We offer the Respiratory Rehabilitation Unit, an ICU-type setting where patients can receive early and aggressive rehabilitation-oriented care.